jamiebergen/plugin-notes-plus/README.txt

 == Frequently Asked Questions ==
 = Can I display the plugin notes beneath the plugin description instead of in a separate column? =

-Yes, you can use the filter plugin-notes-plus_note_placement to move notes beneath the plugin description.
+As of version 1.2.4, you can use the filter plugin-notes-plus_note_placement to move notes beneath the plugin description.

 Here is an example of a snippet that places plugin notes beneath the plugin description.
 It can be added to your child theme's functions.php.
 Without this, the note position will default to a separate column on the plugins page.